Ditch the Soaking: Ultrasonic Retainer Cleaner vs. Tablets

 - Suitable for Invisalign, retainers, night guards, and dentures

-It combines performance with a sleek design that fits perfectly into any modern bathroom.
+It combines clinical-grade performance with a sleek design that fits perfectly into any modern bathroom or travel bag.

 Final Verdict: Which One Should You Choose?